 Workplace, economic, social and environmental sustainability practices have always been part of Remgro’s core values and through our new ESG strategy, these practices are entrenched within our overall remuneration framework.

-Link to ESG
+Link to ESG |

-Link to reward
+Link to reward |

-Environmental Inclusion of ESG measures within the LTI plans
+Environmental | Inclusion of ESG measures within the LTI plansIndividual KPIs include specific ESG measures | ||||||

-Social TGP of non-management employees is competitive and is positioned around the 75th percentile of the market
+Social | TGP of non-management employees is competitive and is positioned around the 75th percentile of the market All employees participate in the LTI planLower-level employees typically receive higher percentage increases |

-Governance Balancing employee interests with that of shareholders by rewarding for the delivery of growth in INAV
+Governance | Balancing employee interests with that of shareholders by rewarding for the delivery of growth in INAV

-Aligning to international best practice by incorporating malus and clawback provisions into variable pay
+Alignment of executive remuneration and shareholder value creation through the adoption of minimum shareholding requirements (MSR) Aligning to international best practice by incorporating malus and clawback provisions into variable pay Clear and transparent remuneration reporting Development of an ESG governance framework |

 Remgro’s ESG journey

 As noted in Part 1 of this report, Remgro’s aim is to become an ESG leader and is focused on maximising its impact as an investment holding company by establishing and rolling out an ESG strategy and governance framework throughout the Group of identified investee companies.
-Remgro commenced its ESG journey in 2021.
+Remgro commenced its ESG journey in 2020.

-In order to drive the execution of this goal and to ensure that it is sufficiently prioritised, ESG measures were introduced into the LTIs in 2021 as a non-financial component with a weighting of 20%.
+In order to drive the execution of this goal and to ensure that it is sufficiently prioritised, ESG measures were introduced into the LTIs in 2021 and 2022 as a non-financial component with a weighting of 20%.
 The ESG measures for the 2019 and 2020 awards were qualitative measures focused on governance and risk as well as strategic investment decisions and portfolio impact and which detailed milestones to be achieved by specified dates in order to lay the foundation for the establishment and implementation of an ESG strategy throughout the Group.

-Building on the foundation laid through delivery on the qualitative milestones, Remgro has introduced quantitative ESG measures, taking the form of a governance influence factor (as referenced in Part 1 above), into the 2021 and 2022 LTIs which measures are aimed at establishing the appropriate ESG governance structures within key investee companies.
+Building on the foundation laid through delivery on the qualitative milestones, Remgro has introduced quantitative ESG measures, taking the form of a governance influence factor (as referenced in Part 1), into the 2021 and 2022 LTIs which measures are aimed at establishing the appropriate ESG governance structures within key investee companies.

 Fair and responsible remuneration across the Company

 The delivery of Remgro’s strategy is dependent on the values, talent and skills of all employees across the Company and Remgro therefore views employees as critical assets.
 Remgro committed to the principle of rewarding all employees across the Company in a manner which is fair and responsible and strives to create an environment which is inclusive.
-This commitment is entrenched in the remuneration policy.
+This commitment is entrenched in the Remuneration Policy.

 Further ongoing actions taken in this regard include:

-• Assessment of remuneration conditions between employees at the same level in accordance with the principle of “equal pay for work of equal value” to identify and address any unjustifiable remuneration disparities.
+- Assessment of remuneration conditions between employees at the same level in accordance with the principle of “equal pay for work of equal value” to identify and address any unjustifiable remuneration disparities.

-• Investing in its people initiatives, which include: talent management; development opportunities for all employees; various training courses as per identified needs and an employee value proposition aligned to the corporate values and culture.
+- Investing in its people initiatives, which include: talent management; development opportunities for all employees; various training courses as per identified needs and an employee value proposition aligned to the corporate values and culture.

-• Fair and responsible remuneration practices remain a key focus area for the committee in the 2023 financial year.
+- Fair and responsible remuneration practices remain a key focus area for the committee in the 2024 financial year.

 Components of remuneration